pchaigno/pchaigno.github.io/_posts/2021-04-12-bmc-accelerating-memcached-using-bpf-and-xdp.md

 title: "BMC: Accelerating Memcached using Safe In-kernel Caching and Pre-stack Processing"
 date: 2021-04-12 10:02:10 +0200
 categories: ebpf
+description: This post summarizes the BMC paper from NSDI 2021.
+The BMC paper proposes to offload part of the memcached application to XDP and tc eBPF hooks in the Linux kernel, to optimize performance.
 image: /assets/bmc/bmc-architecture.png
 published: true
 uses_plotly: true